Stan-Holmes/nexttimeplan/README.md

 # nexttimeplan

-Was a domain owned that expired on May 28, 2020
+nexttimeplan.com was a domain owned that expired on May 28, 2020